 Duties in Customer Service Assistant jobs:

 The vast majority of Customer Service Assistant or Customer Service Advisor activity will include a combination of the following tasks:

-- Taking information from customers and entering it on a database.
+Taking information from customers and entering it into a database.

 To be efficient in customer service roles, you can often quickly progress to management where you would be in a position of authority to manage a team of Customer Services Assistants.